-I currently co chair the Parafed Waikato board with Lucy A Hobbs.
-I am a passionate sports person.
-I have represented NZ at the Paralympics in 2004 in Athens in wheelchair Tennis.
-More recently I have represented NZ in hand cycling.
+I have been involved with Parafed Waikato for many years and been a co chair and am now currently the chairperson of a great team of passionate board members and staff.
+I myself am a passionate about sport.
+Over the years I have represented NZ at the Paralympics in 2004 in Athens in wheelchair Tennis.
+I have also represented NZ in hand cycling at various world champs and world cups.
+I now compete at a mostly National level but I love to keep fit.
 I am married to Chris Harvey and we have two children Emma and Jack.
 I am a current trustee of the Brian Perry Charitable Trust.
 We support community projects and partner with organisations in the Waikato to build stronger communities.
 I am also the secretary of New Zealand Wheelchair Tennis.

 Peter van Vroonhoven

 I am grateful and excited to have joined the Parafed Waikato board.
 My connection to disability and para-sports is through my son who plays Powerchair Football.
 I coordinate the sport in the Waikato and am Vice President of New Zealand Powerchair Football’s national body.

 Powerchair Football has given our son Willem, who has Duchene Muscular Dystrophy, a whole new perspective on life and gives him a set of skills, opportunities and enjoyment otherwise not available to him.

 I look forward to being able to facilitate the same benefits Will gets to everyone who would benefit, regardless of their circumstances.

 I have been married to my amazing wife Jo for 34 years, and we four sons; Zach, Jake, Rory and of course Will.
 I am a teacher and as well as my teaching degree I have a Post Grad Diploma in Management studies.